Guest Article: The Importance of Community for Solo Agers

 The following article was written by author and upcoming guest lecturer, Dr. Sara Zeff Geber.
 Dr. Geber is a recipient of the “Influencers in Aging” designation by PBS’ Next Avenue.
 She is an author, retirement transition coach, and professional speaker on retirement and aging.

-Join us at Dr. Geber’s lecture on Solo Aging – May 25th at 11am; Register by clicking here.
+Join us on May 25th at 11:00 a.m. for Dr. Geber’s lecture on Solo Aging.
+Register by clicking here.

 Moving into a senior living community is a big and important decision for everyone, yet it is even more critical for those who are on their own.
 I use the term “Solo Ager” to represent a variety of later-life circumstances.
 Under my definition, a Solo Ager might be any of the following: